 We believe that it is important for students to follow a broad and balanced curriculum throughout their school lives, particularly up to the age of 16.
 The idea is certainly reflected in the Ousedale curriculum, and will be increasingly relevant in a constantly changing scene for employment and Further Education.

 We believe the whole curriculum provides opportunities for the development of personal and social skills.
 All subject areas aim to contribute to the spiritual, moral, social and cultural (SMSC) development of students in an environment that promotes British values.
 The curriculum also reflects acknowledgement of our responsibilities towards developing student health and well-being.
-In this way our curriculum and pastoral systems work together for the progress of all students.
+In this way our curriculum and pastoral systems work together to support the progress of all students.

 KEY STAGE 3